esy/esy/docs/how-it-works.md

 - **Solve Dependencies**

-  Produces `esy.lock` solutuon lock out of `package.json`.
+  Produces `esy.lock` solution lock out of `package.json`.
 This step is optional as `esy.lock` can be already present in a fresh checkout.

 - **Fetch Dependencies**